cesardcorreia/smspubli-api/README.md

 I recommend wrapping the request with try catch block for error handling.

+### Testing
-For testing you need to create a config.php file inside tests and declare the following
+For testing you need to create a config.php file inside tests folder and declare the following
 ```php
 <?php